PayString/rfcs/src/spec/payid-uri.md

    other service provider.
 For example, a user with the email address "alice@example.net" might register with a wallet website whose domain name is "wallet.example.com".
-In order to facilitate payments to/from Alice, the wallet service provider might offer alice a PayID using alice's email address (though using an email address as a PayID is not recommended).
+In order to facilitate payments to/from Alice, the wallet service provider might offer Alice a PayID using Alice's email address (though using an email address as a PayID is not recommended).
 In order to use Alice's email address as the 'acctpart' of the 'payid' URI, no percent-encoding is necessary because the 'acctpart'